-- As of OneAgent version 1.179, the only plugin available is the JMX plugin; other plugins are not included in this release.
+- As of OneAgent version 1.179, the only plugins available are the JMX and PMI plugins; other plugins are not included in this release.

 OneAgent for the Z platform is GA starting with OneAgent version 1.179 and is supported for RHEL 6.9+, with other Linux distributions planned for support shortly.